MicrosoftDocs/EMDocs/microsoft-365-enterprise/sharepoint-file-access-policies.md

 |     |     |No exempt users|True|Selected|
 |     |     |Selected security groups|False|     |

-### Mobile application management conditional access for SharePoint online
+### Mobile application management conditional access for SharePoint Online

 You must set a Conditional Access policy specifically for SharePoint Online in the Intune Management portal to manage mobile apps.